kosniaz/today_i_learned/README.md

 scp -r folder_with_greek_names kosmas@myserver:~
 ```

+# Change python imported code
+Something simple that I hadn't realized.

+When working with python, you can modify the source of the libraries you are using.
+They are normally stored in `path/to/venv/lib/python3.7/site-packages/`.
+Use rg and/or find to see what you want to modify or override in your own implementation.

+# Rasa actions server issues

+Today I was working on adding a user story on Theano, our covid va chatbot.
+All I had to do was to override the `validate()` method, which was called once per turn while chatbot is in executing a form.
+The aim was to add handling of a special case in forms where the user could ask for location-specific data: sometimes user asked for city-specific data.

 # Next up

 * gunicorn, and sockets, and file ownerships.
 Also, DNS stuff (from first meeting with Manos and the rest of the team)